ankumar/distributed/README.md

-# We are making connections easy to manage & adding more nodes and edges in WWW
+We are spaning more global, making connections easy to manage & adding more nodes and edges

 ## 1. Products - Web, Mobile, Data, APIs, Desktop, Console, Voice, AR/VR, ...